Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 ![](media/13091.png){ #fig:13091 width=75% }

 This is atrocious.
 Any improvement in load regulation is also practically infeasible; to make the parallel combination of R2 and the load negligibly different from the load, even at full load, the value of R1 and R2 would need to be further decreased by more than an order of magnitude, which would necessarily increase the quiescent current and decrease the efficiency by the same degree.
 It is unreasonable to require over 100W of power dissipation to maintain a reasonable load regulation from a resistor divider.
-Ideally, it shouldn\'t even take milliwatts.
+Ideally, it shouldn't even take milliwatts.

 **Line regulation:** At 18V with no load, the output voltage is: